 - creating a space and time conducive to learning - having materials available for the completion of an assignment - discovering the answer together so the answer isn't just giving it to your son or daughter, is the answer!
-But always be willing to: - o ask just the right question,

-- o guide your child to just the right resource, - o encourage a positive and responsible attitude and create a love for learning.
+But always be willing to: - ask just the right question, - guide your child to just the right resource, - encourage a positive and responsible attitude and create a love for learning.

 Daily Student Planners are available for students in Grades 3- 8 as an organizational tool for details needed for each subject.
+The planners are approximately \$4 and parents will be billed through Incidental Billing.

 We encourage our parents to review the Daily Student Planner.
 Teachers may ask some parents to sign the planner.
-Teachers also post their homework electronically.
+Teachers also post their homework electronically on their website.